Q: Who is the church of Christ?

 Q: What does the church of Christ believe about salvation?

-In this verse, propitiation means atoning sacrifice.
+“Propitiation” means atoning sacrifice.
 Jesus atones (a combination of the words at and one) for us so we can be reconciled to God.
 We go from being separated from God because of sin, to being at one with God because of Jesus’ sacrifice.

 Q: When did the church of Christ start?